zanders3/glwt/README.md

 * Modern OpenGL 3.2+ Support
     * The old APIs no longer exist, making things much cleaner.
 * Open a Window in 1 line of code
-* You keep full control of the rendering loop
 * Mac OSX support (OSX 10.7+)
 * No additional library dependencies (e.g. GLEW, etc)